topos-protocol/dev-portal/content/glossary.md

 * *Causal Order Delivery*: The order preserves the sequence of messages based on their cause-and-effect relationship.
 If a message "$a$" is delivered before message "$b$" is sent, then "$a$" will always precede "$b$".
 Likewise, if a sender sends message "$b$" before dispatching message "$c$", "$c$" will always come after "$b$".

 ### Oracle
 An oracle is a component that facilitates communication between blockchain networks and external data sources.
-It provides smart contracts with access to real-world information, events, or conditions that are outside the native blockchain, enabling them to execute decisions based on external data.
+It provides smart contracts with access to real-world information, events, or conditions that are outside the native blockchain, enabling enabling the chain to execute decisions based on external data.
 Oracles are crucial for enhancing the functionality and applicability of smart contracts across multiple real-world use cases.

 ### plonky2
 The proving/verifying backend for the zk-EVM STARK proof, in Rust.